I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 Jews have been stereotyped as being “money-grubbers.”
 The connection between Jews and money has a long history that was actually the fault of the Christians!

-Jewish merchants tend to be not just long-nosed but also hard-nosed.
+Jewish merchants tend to be long-nosed but also hard-nosed.
 Shakespeare exaggerated when he said the Jewish merchant Shylock demanded a pound of flesh, but even now Jewish merchants often tell their complaining customers, “You don’t like it?
 So sue me!”
 That’s why Jews tell this tale:

 Jews are worrywarts